 Below is the standard tax table in 2019 (with data taken from here):

-We will focus on a married couple for this article’s purposes.
+I will focus on a married couple for this article’s purposes.
 As you can see, it looks pretty straightforward.
 As your income rises, your tax bracket rises.
-But, of course, you know it is not this straightforward.
+But, of course, tax planning is never straightforward.
 This is strictly for ordinary income.
 We have another concurrent layer of capital taxation on taxable investments as seen below (with data taken from here):

 Now that we know these exist, let’s add more.

 We have health insurance-based taxes that come in two forms: Obamacare Premium Tax Credits (PTC) and the Medicare Income Related Monthly Adjustment Amount (IRMAA).
-These beautiful additions are both cliff taxes.
+These additions are both cliff taxes.
 A cliff tax is where a single dollar of income can cause you to incur a lump sum of taxes.
-To avoid having too many graphics, here are the IRMAA income limits and the PTC wreaks the most havoc on people exceeding 400% of the poverty line which is $65,840 in 2019.
+To avoid having too many graphics, here are the IRMAA income limits and the PTC has one cliff at 400% of the poverty line which is $65,840 in 2019.

 I avoided using actual dollar amounts on purpose.
 The dollars are not the same for everyone especially considering different filing statuses and Social Security benefits.
 Every dotted line and spike is a potential opportunity (or cost).
 When tax brackets go up and then back down, that is another opportunity.